 I’d say Tomorrowland with the classic Space Mountain roller coaster was the highlight of Magic Kingdom.

-The Jungle Cruise is also entertaining and different, especially with the jokes cracked by the tour guides.
+The Jungle Cruise is also entertaining and different, especially with the intentionally corny jokes cracked by the tour guides.

-At night they’ve got the light parade and then the fireworks show which is a great way to cap off the day.
+And every night they’ve got an incredible fireworks show at Cinderella’s castle which is a great way to cap off the day!

-While Magic Kingdom wasn’t the most entertaining of places for the adults, it was still fun to reconnect with childhood — I recall those childhood trips to Disneyland fondly.
+While Magic Kingdom isn’t necessarily the most entertaining of places for the adults, it was still fun to reconnect with childhood — I recall those childhood trips to Disneyland fondly.

 Expect to brave some really long lines though unless you want to pay extra for the fast pass.

 Disney’s Hollywood Studios

-Hollywood Studios, however, is much more interesting and appealing to everyone.
+Hollywood Studios, however, is much more interesting and appeals to folks of all ages.

 From the live-action Indiana Jones stunt show to the 3D Star Wars motion simulator, there’s a lot to enjoy here!

 The Rock ‘n Rollercoaster with its Aerosmith theme was pretty intense as well, as it shoots you from zero-to-sixty in just seconds flat.

-All-in-all, I’d say Hollywood Studios is the best overall Disney park in the area, and one that appeals more widely to everybody.
+All-in-all, Hollywood Studios is in contention for the best overall Disney theme park in Orlando, and one that appeals more widely to everybody.